 Positive bed positions represent growth in deeper water relative to 1951, negative values represent growth in shallow water.
-The net depth difference between the extreme positions (based on nautical charts) is between 0.3 and 0.6 m delta.
-In effect, eelgrass is constantly being covered on the advancing edge of the delta.
-Virtually no eelgrass grew on the north side of this delta until the 1970's.
-Since then, eelgrass has colonized there and begun to migrate southward at rates as high as 36 to 72 m $y^{-1}$ , and has met the eelgrass bed on the south side in places.
+The net depth difference between the extreme positions (based on nautical charts) is between 0.3 and 0.6 m begun to migrate southward at rates as high as 36 to 72 m $y^{-1}$ , and has met the eelgrass bed on the south side in places.